-The following attire is acceptable:
+The following attire is acceptable--Offsite:

 - 1. No more than 1" (inch) above the knee length dresses/skirts. - a.
-Above the knee length attire should not expose thighs when sitting. - b.
+Above the knee length attire should not expose thighs when sitting.

+- b.
 The supervisor will be the judge of the length. - c.
 No above-the-knee lengths that extend 1" are acceptable. - 2.
 Appropriate neckline that does not reveal ANY cleavage or hair. - 3.
 Sleeveless shirts/dresses if undergarment straps are not seen. - 4.
 Dress and casual-appropriately-fitting pants-if undergarment lines can be detected through pants worn, then the pants are too tight for clinic attire - 5.
 Shirts are to be dress shirts; oxfords/sweaters/vests/pull-over/turtlenecks for men. - 6.
 Blouses/sweaters/vests/oxfords/pull-over/turtlenecks for women. - 7.
 Ties are preferred for men. - 8.
 Socks (for men) must be worn.
-Hose (if desired) for ladies. - 9.
-(Spring and Summer Semesters) Dress sandal with a heel (strap) for ladies.
-Please be sure that toes are pedicured and clean when wearing an open toe dress sandal with strap. - 10.
-Scrubs may be worn when working with children, with prior approval from the supervisor.
+Hose (if desired) for ladies. - (Spring and Summer Semesters) Dress sandal with a heel (strap) for ladies.
+Please be sure that toes are pedicured and clean when wearing an open toe dress sandal with strap.